SachinCoder1/Learn-DeFi-with-Me/DeFi Primitives/DeFi-Primitive.md

    - ERC-1155 resolves this complexity by defining a multi token model in which the contract holds the balance for a variable number of tokens, which can be fungible, non fungible.

+ ## Blockchain Tech

+ ### Hashes And Keys :-

+   **Hasing**
+  Provide the last block as a header of next.
+SHA-256, Keccak-256, One way cryptographic function.
+Hasing is a cryptographic function and not encryption.

+  **Cryptography**
+  This is widely used in all aspects of blockchain.
+It is important in deriving the public key.
+   Two types of cryptography.
+   1. Symmetric Key.
+   2. Asymmetric Key.

+### Address

+ **Public Address**
+ This is either identical to the public key or a function of the public key.
+  - Bitcoin and ethereum uses Elleptic Curve Digital Signature Algorithm (ECDSA) for signing transaction.

+**Private Address**
+Private key is a number called signing key.
+It's a confidential key.
+ - Public key is the verification key and is mathematically linked to the private key.

+### Immutability

+This is a crucial characterstic of a blockchain.